alexandredoyen29/alexandredoyen29.github.io/content/en/projects.md

 - 🗓️ November - December 2022
 - 🖥️ Binary / Assembler
 - 🌍 [Available on my GitHub](https://github.com/alexandredoyen29/ctf-logiciels-securises-enssat)
 - ⚙️ Reverse-engineering on full black-box binaries to find flags to validate challenges.
-In addition, there were two exploit challenge where I had to find a buffer overflow, and exploit it to validate.
-I got the best mark of my class !
+In addition, there were two exploit challenge where I had to find a buffer overflow, and exploit it to validate the challenge.

 ### Symphony orchestra simulator